googlecartographer/rfcs/text/0000-gps_support.md

 In addition, in a separate RFC, a generic fixed frame pose message could also be supported.

 ### Why don't we use ECEF?
-In cartographer, the z axis points up.
+In Cartographer, the z axis points up.
 We want to preserve that property also in the fixed frame pose.